t1001001/prog2005-assig01/README.md

 ---
 ### Population Endpoint
 `population/{two_letter_country_code}{limit={startYear-endYear}}`

+This endpoint returns historical population information for a given country.
 - **two_letter_country_code** is the corressponding 2-letter country ISO code.
 - **limit** contrains the population history to values between a **startYear** and an **endYear**.
 *This parameter is optional.*